leannaflower/csci3100_group22/requirement spcification.md

 ### Problem Statement and Motivation
 Teams face challenges such as unclear task assignment, excessive WIP, and invisible progress during course projects.
 The  system addresses these issues through "work visualization + WIP limits + data-driven reports" to improve collaboration  efficiency, delivery predictability, and reduce communication costs.
 ### Success Metrics
-1. **Onboarding**: New users take ≤10 minutes from registration to successfully creating their first kanban board and adding a task.
+1.**Onboarding**: New users take ≤10 minutes from registration to successfully creating their first kanban board and adding a task.
-2. **Usability**: Success rate of critical path tasks ≥ 98%.
+2.**Usability**: Success rate of critical path tasks ≥ 98%.
-3. **Stability**: Error rate < 0.5%; end-to-end pass rate for key use cases ≥ 95%.
+3.**Stability**: Error rate < 0.5%; end-to-end pass rate for key use cases ≥ 95%.
 ---
 ## Stakeholders and User Personas
 ### Stakeholder List